VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/Overview.md

 error-prone, while anomaly detection can be easier to set up, and use the same model for different metrics.

+`vmanomaly` can be used as a helper to set up your own alerting.
+You can rely on the spikes you see in anomaly scores to form the metric queries for alerting rules.

 > **Note: `vmanomaly` is a part of [enterprise package](https://docs.victoriametrics.com/enterprise/).
 You need to get a [free trial license](https://victoriametrics.com/products/enterprise/trial/) for evaluation.**

 ## How?